Zandy's Bride: Production

 Film rights to the novel were bought by producer Charles Feldman.
 He died in 1969 and left the rights in his will to Capucine.
 She unsuccessfully tried to get a workable screenplay the novel.
-She later sold the film rights to Harvey Motosky, having met him at the house of Fellini.
-He had Marc Norman write the script and attracted the intersest of Gene Hackman, which led to financing.
+She later sold the film rights to Harvey Matofsky, having met him at the house of Fellini.
+He had Marc Norman write the script and attracted the interest of Gene Hackman, which led to financing.

 Director Jan Troell recounted, "The first problem with me on Zandy's Bride was that I wasn't allowed to operate the camera [because of U.S. union rules].
 That makes a lot of difference to me because I feel very awkward sitting beside the camera.
 Otherwise, I thought it was a very useful experience."

 The film was cut after preview screenings.

 Honors

 The film won Jan Troell the European David award at the 1976 David di Donatello Awards.